Dawn raids (New Zealand): Muldoon government

 In July 1974, the opposition National Party leader Muldoon promised to reduce immigration and to "get tough" on law and order issues if his party was elected as government.
 He criticised the Labour government's immigration policies for contributing to the economic recession and a housing shortage.
-During the 1975 general elections, the National Party also played a controversial electoral advertisement that was later criticised for stoking negative racial sentiments about Polynesian migrants.
+During the 1975 general election, the National Party also played a controversial electoral advertisement that was later criticised for stoking negative racial sentiments about Polynesian migrants.
 Once in power, Muldoon's government restarted the Kirk government's police raids against Pacific overstayers.
 The criticism and controversy of the raids among other factors led to the commissioning of a report on the policing of the Immigration Act.
 The report found that policing of the act was primarily reliant on tip offs by members of the public with the vast majority of informants being Pacific Islanders.
 The report questioned the legality of raids noting that there were no formal procedures and that police officers entered properties without a warrant using bluffs.
 It primarily, however, blamed the Immigration Division for causing a situation which required police involvement.
 Following the report Auckland District Commander Overton instructed his officers to reduce their role in the raids by only standing outside properties during raids to provide protection to immigration officers and by prohibiting raids between 10pm and 6.30am.

 Stay of Proceedings

-In April 1976, following a Cabinet meeting in which Immigration Minister Frank Gill described the raids as "somewhat hit and miss", the Muldoon Government introduced a twelve week stay of proceedings which would allow overstayers to register with the government and avoid prosecution.
+In April 1976, following a Cabinet meeting in which Immigration Minister Frank Gill described the raids as "somewhat hit and miss", the Muldoon Government introduced a twelve-week stay of proceedings which would allow overstayers to register with the government and avoid prosecution.
 Those who registered could apply for a short stay, longer stay or permanent residence.
 Despite the assurances of immunity, 74 warrants were issued for people that had registered.
 Of the 4647 people that registered all except for 70 were Pacific Islanders and 1723 (approximately 50%) were allowed to stay.